runemalm/ddd-for-python/README.md

 This is a framework for developing apps based on domain-driven design principles.

-The design is inspired by DDD (of course), Vaughn Vernon's reference implementation of DDD in Java and a little bit on Django.
+The design is inspired by Eric Evans theory on DDD, Vaughn Vernon's reference implementation in Java and on the Django framework.

 ### Theory: